LinkFive/flutter-in_app_purchases_paywall/packages/in_app_purchases_paywall_ui/example/example.md

                   },
                 )
               ])),
+          activePlanList: [
+            // links to the subscription overview on Android devices:
+            GooglePlayGeneralActivePlan(),

+            // links to the specific subscription on Android devices:
+            GooglePlayActivePlan("yearly_pro", "com.tnx.packed"),

+            // links to the subscription overview on iOS devices AppleAppStoreActivePlan(),
+          ],
           // set true if subscriptions are loading
           isSubscriptionLoading: false,
           // if purchase is in progress, set to true. this will show a fullscreen progress indicator